mauro7inf/offtonic-audioplayer/README.md

 ## Player

 A `Player` instance represents a destination for the `AudioNode`s of the `AudioComponent`s (generally `Playable`s, but you can play pretty any object that implements a few methods).
 The player's `node` field is a `GainNode` to which playable nodes are connected, and that `GainNode` is connected to the `AudioContext`'s `destination` (generally the speakers) by default, but you can connect it to something else if you'd like.
 In previous iterations of Offtonic Audioplayer, the `Player` was the `ScriptProcessorNode` responsible for playing all of the sound generated by the `AudioComponent`s, but in this current `AudioWorklet` implementation, that is not possible, so the `Player`'s job is less involved.
 The `Player` does provide an opportunity to adjust master volume, master filters, etc., and since it's easy to simply create multiple `Player` instances and connect them to different destinations, including other `Player`s, you can even create multiple configurations and have different sounds play through each of them simultaneously.
+The `Player` also provides a `ground` node that simply silences all input if you need to connect a node to something without it playing sound.

 Create a `Player` with `new o.Player()` if you want to use a `Player` other than the default.
 You cannot use `o.createComponent()` because `Player` is not a `Component`.